 I love these accessories and have found that they significantly improve my Switch gaming sessions.
 See if anything catches your eye.

-Regardless of the version of Switch you're using, you can always benefit from having more memory on the system.
+Regardless of the Switch version you're using, you can always benefit from having more memory on the system.
 This microSD card has a cute Mario mushroom on it and gives you 128GB.
 That's plenty of space for screenshots, game data, and downloads.

 Lamicall Playstand ($15 at Amazon)

-This sleek playstand folds relataively flat and allows you to tilt the screen up or down at different angles.
+This sleek play stand folds relatively flat and allows you to tilt the screen up or down at different angles.
 It's a great companion to the Nintendo Switch Lite.

-PDP Nintendo Switch Commuter Case ($30 at Amazon)
+PDP Nintendo Switch Commuter Case (From $48 at Amazon)